LahiruSen/IEEE-Xtreme/README.md

 # IEEE-Xtreme
-This repo contains codea templates for competionans like IEEE Xtreme, As well as our solutions to Questions in IEEE Xtreme 13 and IEEE Xtreme 14.
+This repo contains code templates for competionans like IEEE Xtreme, As well as our solutions to Questions in IEEE Xtreme 13 and IEEE Xtreme 14.

 ### Team Name (IEEE Xtreme 2014) : DataPiratesSL
 ## Team Members: